 See more details in the "products" tab.

-Hivoduct in pre-casted concrete trench or in a tunnel below pavement or in a pipe underground.
+Hivoduct aircables in pre-casted concrete trench or in a tunnel below pavement or in a pipe underground.

-Trenching can be avoided using Micro-tunneling technology with concrete pipes, 2 Hivoduct G10 systems with 900 MW each fit into an 800 mm tunnel and can be installed and removed independently.
+Trenching can be avoided using Micro-tunneling technology with concrete pipes, 2 aircable G10 systems with 900 MW each fit into an 800 mm tunnel and can be installed and removed independently.

-By using the compact and flexible components, Hivoduct can be inserted into non-straight pipes and tunnels.
+By using the compact and flexible components, Hivoduct aircables can be inserted into non-straight pipes and tunnels.